shenanigans/PornViewer/README.md

 problem so it might be a while before I get a linux build up.

 ### OSX
 My dumbass apple laptop bricked out when its battery died.
-I should be able to get this figured out on my brother-in-law's MacBrick on or around thanksgiving.
 If you wanna try it yourself, see the [build instructions](#building-pornviewer) near the bottom.